BrettRegnier/stm32f411cube-gcc/README.md

   - `program`   Flashes the ELF binary to the target board.
   - `debug`     Launches GDB and connects to the target.
   - `cube`      Downloads the most recent STM32Cube version from the ST github and extract it to `contrib/cube_f4`.
-  - `template`  Copies a simple example/template, startup code and a linker script from the `contrib/cube_f4` to your `src` directory.
+  - `template`  Copies a simple example/template, startup code and a linker script from the `contrib/cube_f4` to your `config` directory.
   - `clean`     Remove all files and directories which have been created during the compilation.

 ## Installing